afunnydev/tinysociety/content/articles/2018-07-01-challenges-of-living-in-a-with-a-family.md

 The Escape Traveler is 344 square feet and off-grid-ready.
 It sleeps up to ten people (assuming some of them are little people).
 A private queen bedroom is on the main level.
 In addition to sleeping lofts, there's also a fold-down couch in the living room.

-To see more details on the Traveler XL, visit here: [http://www.escapetraveler.net/traveler-xl](http://www.escapetraveler.net/traveler-xl)
+To see more details on the Traveler XL, visit [here](http://www.escapetraveler.net/traveler-xl).

 ## Strategies for Families Living in Tiny Houses